-When a determination has been made that monitoring will occur on a protocol investigators are notified in writing, of the monitoring process and the procedures the IRB Chair and/or IRB Administrator will employ in monitoring the identified protocol.
+When a determination has been made that monitoring of/for? a protocol will occur, investigators will be notified in writing, of the monitoring process and the procedures the IRB Chair and/or IRB Administrator will employ in monitoring the identified protocol.
 The investigator will be notified of all relevant findings as a result of protocol monitoring.
 When appropriate the Sponsor will also be notified.